 Good Standing.
-Students are required to maintain a minimum Institutional Grade Point Average (IGPA) of 2.0 to obtain and maintain good standing.
+Students are required to maintain a minimum Overall Grade Point Average (OGPA) of 2.0 to obtain and maintain good standing.

 Academic Probation.
-Students are required to maintain a minimum Institutional Grade Point Average (IGPA) of 2.0.
-When students' IGPA falls below 2.0, they will be placed on probation.
-Freshmen who are placed on probation for the first time will automatically be enrolled in an Academic Success Seminar.
+Students are required to maintain a minimum Overall Grade Point Average (OGPA) of 2.0.
+When students' OGPA falls below 2.0, they will be placed on probation.
+Freshmen who are placed on probation for the first time will be required to attend an Academic Success Workshop before the start of the following semester.
 All students who are on academic probation will be restricted to taking no more than 14 semester credit hours and are encouraged to seek assistance through the Academic Support Center.
 Students on academic probation may be in jeopardy of losing Federal Financial Aid.

-Students earning a semester (term) Institutional GPA (SIGPA) of 2.0 or greater the semester immediately following a probation will be removed from probation if their IGPA is 2.0 or greater.
-If the IGPA remains below 2.0, they will remain on probation.
+Students earning a semester (term) Institutional GPA (SIGPA) of 2.0 or greater the semester immediately following a probation will be removed from probation if their OGPA is 2.0 or greater.
+If the OGPA remains below 2.0, they will remain on probation.